Migration to Canada from India: The Complete Guide

 Life expectancy in Canada is 82.3 years, higher than the United States (78.69 years) and India (68.56 years).
 Air pollution is becoming an issue in some cities, particularly in British Columbia, which experiences frequent wildfires during the summer months.

-If you’re interested in relocating to Canada from India, there are several visas that you may be eligible for.
-If you have already a spouse who is a Canadian citizen or permanent resident, then you may be able to apply for a visa with them as your sponsor.
+Immigration to Canada from India, can happen through several different types of visas.
+If you already have a spouse who is a Canadian citizen or permanent resident, then they may be able to sponsor you when you apply for a Canada PR from India.

 Otherwise, you can apply for a visa through one of several skilled worker programs.
 The federal government offers visas to skilled workers through the Express Entry system, while some other provinces, such as Quebec, have their own skilled worker nomination programs.